 - Earned bachelor’s degree from an accredited institution

-- Three recommendations from former instructors or supervisors
+- Two recommendations from former instructors or supervisors

 - Official transcripts from all colleges and universities attended

 - Family of Origin paper (a description of formative experiences in one’s family)

 - Overall GPA of 3.0 recommended; applicants with incoming GPAs under 3.0 must submit an addendum discussing gaps or deficiencies in applicant’s academic record.
 Include planned strategies for maintaining the required 3.0 in Graduate School.

 Standards set by the Commission on Accreditation for Marriage and Family Therapy Education (COAMFTE).